Sortly Review: Standalone Inventory Software

 When to Use Sortly

-- You operate multiple locations: Sortly can manage multiple locations (such as warehouses) and allow you to perform inventory counts on-the-go.
+- You operate multiple locations: Sortly can manage multiple locations (such as warehouses) and allow you to perform inventory counts on the go.

 - You need mobile capabilities: Sortly offers a top-rated mobile app for on-the-go management and inventory scanning.